windmaomao/windmaomao.github.io/todo/digital-renovation.md

 - Put screenshots onto shared location

 ## Widget
-- Design a project swiper
+- ~~Design a project swiper~~
-- Make it embedible
-- Make it swappable via json file
-- Make simple version for swiper
+- Make embedded version for markdown

 ## Goal
-- Stash the idea for a bit
-- Still like and love the way the bussiness is present
+- Like and love the way the business is present
-- Should find a way to provide portfolio in a consistent manner
+- Find a way to provide portfolio in a consistent manner